joicodes/joicodes/README.md

 I build and teach AI-powered systems, focusing on making complex technologies accessible and usable.

 My work sits at the intersection of software engineering, generative AI, and education.
-I design and prototype AI-driven applications, experiments, and learning experiences that help others understand how these systems work in practice.
+I design and prototype AI-driven systems and learning experiences that make these technologies understandable and usable in practice.

 ### Current Focus